 World IP Day Video Messages from Elected Officials

-Check out the new videos below from elected officials who are happy to share their thoughts on the importance of recognizing and celebrating the impact that intellectual property has on supporting creators and the creator community.
+Check out the videos below that were shared by elected officials on the importance of recognizing and celebrating the impact that intellectual property has on supporting creators and the creator community.

 - Senator Gary Peters (D-MI)

 - Senator Thom Tillis (R-NC)